 Jalpa manages the Citizen Science Project at ITPC.
 Citizen Science, a ground-breaking, community-led project documenting real-time perspectives, experiences and advocacy priorities among people living with HIV in Malawi and South Africa.
 Citizen Science moves from models of ‘data extraction’ to ‘data democracy’, by combining community-led monitoring, community research, operational research, and a novel methodology called Life Mapping.
 Jalpa also manages other components of the project including technology research, data visualisation hub, a costing study, training partners via a community-led monitoring academy and supporting Community Advocacy Networks.

-Jalpa believes in the power community education and advocacy in increasing access to affordable health care and medicines.
-Over the past 12 years, she has also been actively involved in an NGO – the Johannesburg Indian Women’s Association – as treasurer and executive member.
-It’s an organisation which raises funds to promote education, empowering women, and children.
+Jalpa believes in the power of community education.
+Over the past 12 years, she has also been actively involved in an NGO – Johannesburg Indian Women’s Association, as their treasurer and executive member.
+It’s small organisation ran by women who raise funds to promote education, empowering women, and sustainable projects for communities.

 Jalpa, Kenyan born Indian has an undergraduate degree in Pharmacy and a Post Graduate Diploma in Law from the UK.
 Jalpa enjoys her art – oil painting and ceramics and loves playing bridge.
 Her passions for travel, embracing different cultures and history are equally shared by her husband and two children.